 When it comes to extracting coal, underground mines and strip mines, or otherwise known as surface mines, are the two techniques at our disposal.
 Both are damaging, but strip mines, which represent 40% of the world’s mines, are the most damaging of the two.

 This is also called acid drainage.
 It is easy to identify as the water takes up an orange colour which covers different water bodies, rendering the water unusable for drinking.
-The impact of acid drainage is also long-term: acid mine drainage can continue for decades or centuries after a mine closes unless costly reclamation projects are done.
-Needless to say, this can be damaging to fish and can smother plant life downstream. ¹,².
+The impact of acid drainage is long-term: acid mine drainage can continue for decades or centuries after a mine closes unless costly reclamation projects are done.
+Needless to say, this can be damaging to fish and can smother plant life downstream [1,2].

 The process of strip mining also lowers groundwater levels around the mine.
 In order to remove the coal, vast quantities of groundwater are pumped out of the mine and as a result, surrounding ecosystems and farmland may become drier, and erosion may start to change the landscape.
 Strip mining also uses significant amount of water to suppress dust.